MatrixTeam-AI/matrix/README.md

     👋 Say Hi to our team and members at <a href="https://matrixteam-ai.github.io/" target="_blank">Matrix-Team</a>
 </p>
 <p align="center">
-📍 (Coming Soon) Explore The Matrix playground online at <a href="">Journee</a> to experience real-time AI generated world.
+📍 Explore The Matrix playground online at <a href="">Journee</a> to experience real-time AI generated world.
 </p>